How to update a dapp chain

 └── module.rell

-So essentially we just created a folder v0_0_1
+So essentially, we just created a folder v0_0_1

 inside src

-the all the previous files there.
+and moved all the previous files there.

-We will need to update the config.template.xml
+We need to update the config.template.xml

 file to reflect this